- Beyond weak domestic data, global economic conditions now weakening

 - Australian commodity prices and Chinese growth both set to slow in 2018

 In our previous commentary on the Australian dollar, we wrote that the ongoing bull market looks precarious despite benign global economic conditions.
-In particular, the currency is vulnerable thanks to high levels of household debt, limited consumer spending and the Reserve Bank of Australia’s neutral monetary policies.
-Following a significant sell-off in global equities and commodities earlier this month, the outlook for the Australian dollar is even weaker.
+In particular, AUD is vulnerable thanks to high levels of household debt, limited consumer spending and the Reserve Bank of Australia’s neutral monetary policies.
+Following a significant sell-off in global equities and commodities earlier this month, the Australian dollar forecast is growing even weaker.
 As the bull market runs out of momentum, we downgraded our short-term outlook on the Australian dollar to neutral on February 7.
-The currency has traded sideways since that time.
+The Australian dollar has traded sideways since that time.
 If current trends continue, we also expect to downgrade our medium-term outlook to neutral over the coming weeks.
 Today, we argue that global conditions are starting to move against AUD, while domestic conditions continue to weigh on the currency.

 Commodity boom in the rear view mirror

 As can be seen above, year-over-year changes in the RBA’s Index of Commodity prices have recently turned negative.
 While commodity prices shot up following a significant Chinese stimulus program at the outset of 2016, recent figures have been underwhelming.
 Historically, the Australian dollar has rallied alongside accelerating commodity prices.
-As upcoming figures for 2018 are likely to remain negative (primarily due to base effects), it is clear that the best days of bull market are in the rear view mirror.
+As upcoming figures for 2018 are likely to remain negative (primarily due to base effects), it is clear that the best days of the Australian dollar bull market are in the rearview mirror.

 Historically, China’s infrastructure needs have driven huge demand for Australian commodities such as coal, iron ore, and copper.
 This explains why the Australian dollar tends to rally when the Chinese economy is accelerating and why AUD weakens during downturns.
 Since 2016, indicators for the Chinese economy (such as national house prices and manufacturing sentiment surveys), have indicated that the country’s economy has been expanding.
 The upturn in China’s economy occurred shortly after the government launched a significant economic stimulus program.
 More recently, this trend appears to be reversing and the country is more likely to be heading into a downturn.
 This is shown below: